yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

   - instigate: verb [ T ] to cause an event or situation to happen by your actions
     - _The approach where actions are instigated based on the contents of the POST message is good in that way because you don't need a new endpoint or handler._
     - _Changes in the orientation program were instigated by the new director._
+  - pose: (除了"姿势"的意思之外还有"造成"的意思)
+    - _A 2050 scenario is outlined in which accelerating climate-change impacts pose large negative consequences to humanity which might not be undone for centuries._
 - character
   - streak: noun [ C ] an often unpleasant characteristic that is very different from other characteristics
     - _Her stubborn streak makes her very difficult to work with sometimes._